Do you use a regular mouse or an ergonomic mouse?

 If you are thinking of Googling what an ‘ergonomic mouse’ means, there is a good chance you use a regular one.

-Now there is nothing wrong in using a regular mouse, but if you use it for prolonged amount of time on a daily basis, you may face some pain or uncomfortable sensation in your hand/wrist.
+Now there is nothing wrong in using a regular mouse, but if you use it for a prolonged amount of time on a daily basis, you may face some pain or uncomfortable sensation in your hand or wrist pain.

 Prolonged use of mouse has also been identified as one of the causes of carpal tunnel.

 One of the ways to avoid such issues is to switch to an ergonomic mouse.

-In this article, I am going to list best ergonomic mouse for wrist pain and carpal tunnel.
+In this article, I am going to list the best ergonomic mouse for wrist pain and carpal tunnel.

 If you’re a complete newbie in the world of the ergonomic mouse, go through the buyer’s guide where I have listed features that you should keep in mind when buying an ergonomic mouse.